General

 Q: How do I place an ad?

-Once logged into your account you will find two ways to place an ad.
-1. In the side bar there is a button labelled “Place a Job Ad” 2.
-Click the “My Account” link in the header.
-On the account and underneath the Job Adverts title, you will find a grey “Place a Job Ad” link.
+Once logged into your account you will find two ways to place an ad: (1) In the side bar there is a button labelled “Create a Job Today” (2) Click the “My Account” link in the header and underneath the My Job Advertss title, you will find a green “Place a Job Ad” link.

-There is also a quick, direct route to the job ad form; on every page outside of the job area section there is a green graphic in the side bar labelled as “Get Started”.
-Clicking on this graphic and signing in on the page that follows, will bring up the job ad form.
+There is also a quick route to the job ad form; click on the green button labelled as “Place A Job Ad” in the sidebar when on the Job Board page.
+Login via this method will bring up the job ad form immediately.
 Ensure you provide a clear description of what you need done as this will attract more quality applicants.

 Q: What type of job ads can be posted?

-Jobs have been posted that range from graphic design and web development, to photography, translation, writing, and even a DJ!
+Jobs have been posted that range from graphic design and web development, to photography, translation, writing, and even DJs and bands!
 There’s no real restriction, we simply want to provide students with an opportunity to apply their skills by working in roles that provide real and relevant work experience.
 Please see the Job Advertisement Rules prior to posting any job.

 Q: How can I cancel an ad?